MattS0000/2022L-WB-KD_MTL_projekt/README.md

 M3 [0,1] - https://drive.google.com/file/d/1i84LwXU2yAeRnAg-orsqKDDp_PscbKPO/view?usp=sharing

 ## Usage of code
+Install requirements from requirements.txt on your local Python.
 First run the Data_transform notebook with the images as in the repo.
 Then use the MTL notebook to see a usage of our models pipeline.
 If run on google  collab, there should be no issues with paths, otherwise some code in Pipeline.Datasets and Pipeline.Pipeline needs to be changed.